 The “Maflex” build surface is easily my favourite surface to print on.
 Being magnetic, it stays in place without the aid of binder clips.
-Covered with a PEI sheet, a simple scrub of the surface with a Brillo pad and a wipe-down with Isopropyl Alcohol is all that is required to get great adhesion.
-Once the print is finished, I’m not required to wait for the bed to cool down.
+Covered with a PEI sheet, a simple scrub of the surface with a Brillo pad and a wipe-down with Isopropyl Alcohol is all that is required to get excellent adhesion.
+Once the print is finished, I’m not necessary to wait for the bed to cool down.
 The spring-steel material allows me to bend it, quickly freeing the print from the PEI surface.

 My Thinker S and its Pièce-de-Résistance